AI7BQ/nodographer/README.md

 5. Calculate link distances and bearings
 6. Generate JSON data files for web interface and API
 7. If `--once` flag is set then exit
-8. Wait 10 minutes
-9. Goto step 10
+8. Goto step 9

 **Subsequent Runs (Rate Limited)**

-10. Fetch network topology from nodelistNode
+ 9. Fetch network topology from nodelistNode
-11. Build list of all nodes with hop counts
+10. Build list of all nodes with hop counts
-12. Update database with topology
+11. Update database with topology
-13. Poll all nodes in parallel (rate limited)
+12. Poll all nodes in parallel (rate limited)
-14. Calculate link distances and bearings
+13. Calculate link distances and bearings
-15. Generate JSON data files for web interface and API
+14. Generate JSON data files for web interface and API
-16. Wait 10 minutes
-17. Goto step 10
+15. Goto step 9

 ### Timezone Handling